Cabinet of Egypt: 21st century

-Recent history

 The interim cabinet of Essam Sharaf was sworn in on Monday 7 March 2011 by Field Marshal Hussein Tantawi, head of the Supreme Council of the Armed Forces & Minister of Defense.
-In July 2011, Sharaf fired several ministers although the Supreme Council of the Armed Forces said he didn't have that power.
+In July 2011, Sharaf fired several ministers although the Supreme Council of the Armed Forces said he did not have that power.
 On 21 November 2011, the entire Cabinet offered to resign in the face of the second wave of protests.
 On 24 November 2011, Egypt's military rulers appointed former prime minister Kamal Ganzouri to form a new government.
 His government resigned on 26 June 2012 after the election of Mohamed Morsi as president of Egypt to make way for the new government.